|Nutritional Guidelines (per serving)|

 - 1 stick celery (finely chopped)

-- 4 ounces/125 grams winter root vegetables (celeriac, swede, parsnip, turnip; cut evenly into small dice)
+- 4 ounces winter root vegetables (celeriac, swede, parsnip, turnip; cut evenly into small dice)

 - 2 tablespoons parmesan cheese (freshly grated, to serve)

-Add your chosen root vegetables to the pot, give them a good to stir to mix in the onions and garlic.
+Add the carrots, celery, and your chosen root vegetables to the pot, give them a good to stir to mix in the onions and garlic.
 Raise the heat to medium and cook for 5 minutes.

 Stir in the tomatoes, raise the heat high and add the stock.
 Bring the soup up to a gentle boil then lower the heat to keep it so and cook until the root vegetables are cooked through but not breaking up.